Architecture Overview

 gpu.teardown()

 When a remote object is no longer needed, it can be deallocated from the remote compute by calling cluster.delete(obj_name).
 This will remove the object from the key-value store and free up the memory on the worker.
 A worker process can similarly be terminated with cluster.delete(worker_name), terminating its activities and freeing its memory.
-An on-demand cluster can be terminated with cluster.teardown(), or by setting its autostop_mins, which will auto-terminate it after a period of inactivity.
+An on-demand cluster can be terminated with cluster.teardown(), or by setting its autostop_mins, which will auto-terminate it after that period of inactivity.
+The default autostop is 60 minutes unless otherwise specified.

 Comparing to other systems